-The Cape Town Convention and Protocol to the Convention on International Interests in Mobile Equipment on Matters Specific to Aircraft Equipment are not in force in Portugal.
+The Cape Town Convention on International Interests in Mobile Equipment and its Protocol on Matters Specific to Aircraft Equipment (2001) are not in force in Portugal.

 SECURITY

 Security document (mortgage) form and content

 What is the typical form of a security document over the aircraft and what must it contain?